'American Oligarchs' Reveals How Trump, Kushner Families Learned To Work The System

 "You would see [Donald Trump] continuing the practices that he learned from his father: making enormous political donations, hiring the lawyers and the insurance brokers and other people connected to the political machines, learning how to manipulate law enforcement," she says.

-Bernstein co-hosts the podcast Trump Inc., which investigates who profits from the Trump Administration.
+Bernstein co-hosts the podcast Trump, Inc., which investigates who profits from the Trump administration.
 Her new book, American Oligarchs, examines how Trump and his son-in-law, Jared Kushner, have benefited from family connections and the influence of money in politics.

 Interview Highlights

-On Donald's grandfather, Friedrich Trump, who immigrated from Germany in 1885
+On Donald Trump's grandfather, Friedrich Trump, who emigrated from Germany in 1885

 American Oligarchs